Required Technical Background for Extensions

 popout parameter (see Client Query Parameters in the Extensions Reference).

-By default, pop-out control is enabled for panel Extensions and for extension “live configuration views” (see the Live Config Path setting under Asset Hosting in Releasing & Maintaining Extensions).
+By default, pop-out control is enabled for panel Extensions and for extension “live configuration views” (see the Live Config Path setting on the Asset Hosting tab in the Extensions manager.

 Components of Extensions

 - An optional EBS, a Web-service backend which stores data or state and communicates with the front ends, by either receiving AJAX requests or using Twitch’s PubSub architecture to broadcast to all viewers.

 Extensions are front-end iframes.
 Typically they communicate via AJAX with an Extension Backend Service (EBS): a Web service that is developed, deployed, and maintained by the extension developer.